A few quick general R tips

 Nicer {ggplot2} documentation

 The ggplot documentation within R (i.e. in the help panel) is good, but I find that it’s nicer to use the documentation website.
 It’s the same exact content, but the website version shows plots for each of the examples.
-Scroll down to the examples section for geom_point(), for instance.
+Scroll down to the examples section for geom_point()

 The tidyverse package shortcut